SUMMER WORKSHOP | June & July 2019

 Our annual intensives for pre-profession and professional dancers are designed to train the next generation.

 For three weeks at a university campus, we'll live together, work together, create together, and grow together.
-Dates, location and tuition for 2019 to be announced.
-The 2019 Summer Intensive will be held at SUNY Brockport, June 16 - July 19, 2019.
+The 2020 Summer Intensive will be held in June at Skidmore College.
+Dates, Tuition and registration for for 2020 to be announced.

 Workshops for Choreographers